ngeorger/vscode-gitignore/README.md

 Add language support for `.gitignore` files

 ### v0.3
+Support reading `.gitignore` files from subdirectories in the github/gitignore repository

+### v0.4
 Support adding multiple .gitignore files and merge it to a `.gitignore` file